berkmancenter/lumendatabase/doc/IMPORTING.md

 Custom legacy imports
 =====================

-The rake task `lumen:import_notices_via_mysql` accepts a "WHERE" fragment via ENV that is used in the class `Ingestor::Legacy::RecordSource::Mysql` to define a set of notices to import from the legacy system.
+The rails task `lumen:import_notices_via_mysql` accepts a "WHERE" fragment via ENV that is used in the class `Ingestor::Legacy::RecordSource::Mysql` to define a set of notices to import from the legacy system.
 You can customize and re-run imports by creating relevant WHERE fragments, and then running the importer in a persistent terminal session (say, screen or tmux).
 An example:

-    BASE_DIRECTORY=/path/to/chill/docs/images/notices/ IMPORT_NAME=youtube-reimport WHERE="tNotice.NoticeID > 1500000 and tNotice.NoticeID < 1538474" rake lumen:import_notices_via_mysql
+    BASE_DIRECTORY=/path/to/chill/docs/images/notices/ IMPORT_NAME=youtube-reimport WHERE="tNotice.NoticeID > 1500000 and tNotice.NoticeID < 1538474" rails lumen:import_notices_via_mysql

 will import notices with NoticeID > 1500000 and less than 1538474.
 Remember that the importer will skip legacy notice IDs that it's already seen, so if you want to re-import notices you should delete them from the new system first.

-WHERE fragments passed to this rake task should allow you to easily.
+WHERE fragments passed to this rails task should allow you to easily.

 Writing new legacy file importers
 =================================